aliyuarba/excelSplitter/README.md

-# 🚀 New Release: excelinaja
+# 🚀 New Release: Excel Splitter

-We are pleased to announce the launch of our latest application, the Excelinaja, designed to efficiently divide data within Microsoft Excel spreadsheets.
+We are pleased to announce the launch of our latest application, the Excel Splitter, designed to efficiently divide data within Microsoft Excel spreadsheets.
 Below are the key features and installation steps:

 ## Key Features: